-This 1,560-lb. vehicle has an 83-in wheel base that offers 11 inches of ground clearance.
+This 1,560-pound vehicle has an 83-inch wheelbase that offers 11 inches of ground clearance.
 A driver and two passengers can safely ride in the Defender XT.

 The manual dump cargo box has a capacity of 1,000 pounds.
-The truck style tailgate can support up to 250 pounds.
-Four tie down points in the bed make it easier to secure loads.
-Slots in the bed accept 2x4 dividers to help organize the space.
+The truck-style tailgate can support up to 250 pounds.
+Four tie-down points in the bed make it easier to secure loads.
+Slots in the bed accept 2×4 dividers to help organize the space.
 Four cutouts in the back of the bed are designed to prevent 5-gallon buckets from tipping over in transport.

 It has a fuel capacity of 10.6 gallons.

 The Defender XT has an impressive amount of flexible storage options.
-Under the dash several open-faced compartments offer a total of 6 gallons of storage.
+Under the dash several open-face compartments offer a total of 6 gallons of storage.